 - State that you disagree with the rating and all the decisions made in the denial letter.

-Our Nebraska-Based VA Disability Lawyers Help Veterans Nationwide
+Contact Our Nebraska-Based VA Disability Lawyers for Assistance Nationwide

 If you need help with your service-connected disability claim, have questions about the necessary medical records for the application, need assistance handling a claims denial, or have any other issues pertaining to your VA disability claim, contact the veterans disability lawyers at Cuddigan Law.
 We can examine your application to determine if there are any errors or omissions, and we can also assist in gathering the necessary medical evidence to give you a better chance of a successful claim.
 Our attorneys have been supporting veterans for years, and we’ll carefully examine your case and advise you on the best approach for receiving the maximum in disability benefits.
 Contact us today, and you’ll speak to an intake specialist for free.